Teamon9161/vscode-feather/README.md

 - Pagination with next/previous and jump to page
 - Apply arbitrary Polars code to transform the DataFrame before display (default `df`)
 - Configurable Python interpreter path (`feather.pythonPath`), defaults to `python`
-- Lightweight table with column sorting and filtering (inspired by [jonaraphael/csv](https://github.com/jonaraphael/csv))
+- Lightweight table with column sorting and filtering
 - Each column header shows a filter icon with menu options for sorting or entering filter expressions that append to the code so operations apply to the entire table
 - Expression input uses a lightweight textarea with Python highlighting that follows VS Code theming and supports Tab indentation, Enter auto-indent, and Ctrl-/ commenting
 - Expression textarea supports Ctrl+Enter to run the current expression and Ctrl+E to run the selected code